Eucalyptus marginata: Ecology

+Jarrah dieback is a disease caused by Phytophthora cinnamomi but affects many other plants species as well as Eucalyptus marginata.
+More reliable indicators of site infestation are Banksia grandis and understorey species such as Xanthorrhoea preissii and X. gracilis.
+The sites where E. marginata is most at risk are those where the soil profile does not allow trees to develop an extensive deep, vertical root system, so that summer survival is much more dependent on internally stored water.

 Jarrah is regarded as one of the six forest giants found in Western Australia; the other trees include; Eucalyptus gomphocephala (tuart), Eucalyptus diversicolor (karri), Eucalyptus jacksonii (red tingle), Corymbia calophylla (marri) and Eucalyptus patens (yarri).

-Jarrah is an important element in its ecosystem, providing numerous habitats for animal life – especially birds and bees – while it is alive, and in the hollows that form as the heartwood decays.
-When it falls, it provides shelter to ground-dwellers such as the chuditch (Dasyurus geoffroii), a carnivorous marsupial.

 Jarrah has shown considerable adaptation to different ecologic zones – as in the Swan Coastal Plain and further north, and also to a different habitat of the lateritic Darling Scarp.

-Jarrah is very vulnerable to dieback caused by the oomycete Phytophthora cinnamomi.
-In large sections of the Darling Scarp there have been various measures to reduce the spread of dieback by washing down vehicles, and restricting access to areas of forest not yet infected.

-This evergreen hardwood tree lives for 400 or more years and typically reaches maturity at 70 - 120 years.
-Senescence is believed to occurs beyond 250 years.

 The jarrah tree produces an abundance of creamy white flowers during its blooming season which typically occurs between September and January.
 The jarrah is capable of flowering each year, but full the floral cycle takes three years to complete.
 Significant flowering events occur on a four to six year cycle, with most trees within any region flowering at the same time.